15532th/avtdl/README.md

 [ytarchive](https://github.com/Kethsar/ytarchive) is a tool for downloading upcoming and ongoing livestreams.
 Checks scheduled date and waits for upcoming livestream, can monitor channel for livestreams and download them as they start.

 Is currently broken and is expected to stay broken [until further notice](https://github.com/Kethsar/ytarchive/issues/272#issuecomment-3761037556).
-One possible alternative is using yt-dlp with the `--live-from-start` option, however, it does not wait for upcoming livestreams, and avtdl does not yet (but hopefully soon) provide support for running it just in time.
+One possible alternative is using yt-dlp with the `--live-from-start` and `--wait-for-video` options.

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) can be used to download Youtube videos, playlists or entire channel content.
 Might not work well with livestreams.